jamesmains/vb-playground/readme.md

 * Dapper: `dotnet add package Dapper`

 ### 4_Inventory(*)
+Further expansion what I learned with '1_Beginner' & '3_Database'.
+This time I've used a C# frontend for easier interactions with the database.
+Mainly this project was to get past using console apps.
 #### Dependencies
 * SQLite: `dotnet add package Microsoft.Data.Sqlite`
 * Dapper: `dotnet add package Dapper`